 Public Domain and Other Non-Exclusive Content

-While we accept public domain content, some of our stores do not.
 Please read our public domain policy here.

 Publishers spamming us with multiple versions of the same or similar books may be blocked from distribution.
 This also includes books that share or use the same images, text, or other content, promotional books and commercial books.

 Books that primarily consist of free and easily available content may be rejected.
-For example, we cannot accept books that repackage content from online sources such as open access encyclopaedias, online forums and tutorials, or Q&A websites.
+For example, we cannot accept books that repackage content from online sources such as open access encyclopedias, online forums and tutorials, or Q&A websites.

 Poor Customer Experience

-We don’t accept books that provide a poor customer experience.
+We don’t accept books that provide poor customer experience.
 We reserve the right to determine which content would fall under this guideline.
 See the Guide to Kindle Content Quality for examples of content that’s typically disappointing for customers.

 Examples of unacceptable content include: